-The Wilkins building is founded on caissons drilled 25', on average, to bear on soil with an allowable bearing stress of 16,000psf.
+The Wilkins building is founded on caissons drilled 25', on average, to bear on soil with an allowable bearing stress of 16,000 psf.
 On each caisson is a pier supporting grade beams.
 The slab on grade is 4" concrete reinforced with 6x6-W1.4xW1.4 welded wire fabric (WWF) over 6" porous fill.
-Floors 2-6 consist of a 3 1⁄2" concrete slab on 2" 18ga composite steel deck welded to the support steel.
+Floors 2-6 consist of a 3 1⁄2" concrete slab on 2" 18 ga composite steel deck welded to the support steel.
 These slabs are reinforced with 6x6-W2.1xW2.1 WWF.
-Floor framing generally consists of a W16x31 beam connected compositely to the floor slab.
-Beams frame into a W24x55 girder.
+Floor framing generally consists of W16x31 beams connected compositely to the floor slab.
+Beams frame into W24x55 girders.
 Columns are ASTM 992 Grade 50 rolled W12 steel shapes.

 Lateral bracing is provided in the form of five braced frames.
 Two frames spanning North-South are located near the elevator shafts.
-Frames spanning East-West are split with one by the elevator shafts, one on the exterior South-East bay and one on the exterior North-East bay.
-The concentric framing members are steel tubes.
+Frames spanning East-West are split: one is located by the elevator shafts another on the exterior South-East bay and another on the exterior North-East bay.
+The concentric framing members are hollow structural steel tubes.

 The floor system in the Wilkins building is typical of medical office buildings.
 However, the use of braced frames in two exterior bays reduces the available façade area for windows.
-Thus, two alternative designs will be considered.
-The first alternative to be investigated is concrete skip-joists with moment frames.
-Concretes properties make moment frames a natural occurrence.
+Thus, an alternative design will be considered.
+This will be reinforced concrete skip-joists with moment frames.
+The monolithic nature of concrete construction makes moment frames a natural occurrence.
 This will eliminate the braced framing creating a larger area for natural day lighting.
-The second alternative to be considered is a steel moment frame.
-This will also eliminate the exterior braced frames.
+A comparison of one-way and two-way skip-joists will be performed to determine the more economical and practical solution.

-After an initial inspection, the best solution will be chosen for a more in depth design.
+After deciding on the best solution a more in depth design will be performed.
 Both strength and serviceability issues will be considered in the design process.
 To determine which is the more economical system, the proposed system or the existing system, a cost analysis will be executed.